Nafff/DevelopingMobility/README.md

 - _A home page that will redirect the user to specific muscle detail pages based on their selection_
 - _Muscle detail page that lists available stretches_
-- _Strech detail page that shows information about the movement and allows a logged in user to leave comments, save as favorite, or add to routine_
+- _Strech detail page that shows information about the stretch, a button to save as favorite, and a drop down list to add to routine_
 - _Full user authentication_
 - _User profile page that displays information about the user as well as showing their favorited stretches and saved routines_
+- - _User can edit profile_
+- - _User can create or edit routines_

 <br>